 The role of UX

-The role of UXUX design seems to be a relatively new concept in the semiconductor software space, and it is only right to first give an introduction to it.
+UX design seems to be a relatively new concept in the semiconductor software space, and it is only right to first give an introduction to it.
 While we hope to write more detailed articles about this in the coming months, here is a quick definition of UX from the Interaction Design Foundation

 “User experience (UX) design is the process design teams use to create products that provide meaningful and relevant experiences to users.
 This involves the design of the entire process of acquiring and integrating the product, including aspects of branding, design, usability, and function.”

 The Soliton Impact

 With this understanding, Soliton’s engineering team and UX design team were able to work with semiconductor companies and identify several ways in which the Evaluation Experience could be significantly improved:

 Remote evaluation expedites access to the chips, thereby helping to overcome issues with logistics.
 Imagine the potential for such a model in times such as these, when working from home is the new norm, access to labs is limited, and when shipment delays are expected.
 Soliton has successfully integrated this function into the Plexus framework for IC Evaluation GUIs.